openfare/openfare/README.md

   <a href="https://matrix.to/#/#openfare:matrix.org"><img src="https://img.shields.io/matrix/openfare:matrix.org?label=chat&logo=matrix" alt="Matrix"></a>
 </p>

-OpenFare is a system for compensating source available software maintainers at scale using micropayments.
+OpenFare is a system for compensating source available software maintainers.
 The system is composed of the following components:

 * the OpenFare license
 * payment plans defined in code
 * management of payment obligations across OpenFare licensed software packages
-* seamless micro-payments using the Bitcoin Lightning Network.
+* seamless micro-payments using the [Bitcoin Lightning Network](https://lightning.readthedocs.io/lightning-keysend.7.html), [Stripe](stripe.com), etc.

 Non-commercial use of software under an OpenFare license is free.
-For commercial use, the license specifies a payment plan which is committed in code.
+For commercial use, the license specifies payment plans which are committed in code.

 Payments sent to software maintainers using Lightning arrive passively.
 OpenFare is designed for simple setup and payment obligation management across thousands of software dependencies.